aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

   - install it in a clean virtualenv and check that "wagtail start myproject" creates a codebase that starts successfully under vagrant
   - bring up a fresh instance of wagtaildemo with the new version

+## Docs

+* Update readthedocs so that the new version is active by default:
+  * Go to https://readthedocs.org/dashboard/wagtail/versions/ and set 'Default version' to the new release
+  * Go to https://readthedocs.org/projects/wagtail/builds/ and republish ALL versions - this will update the 'canonical' URL in the HTML to point to the new version, hopefully preventing old versions from being indexed by Google
+  * If any documentation has been moved around since the previous release, now is a good time to add redirects via https://readthedocs.org/dashboard/wagtail/redirects/ .
+(Protip: [remember to add leading slashes on URLs](https://github.com/rtfd/readthedocs.org/issues/1826#issuecomment-247995569).)
+  * If this is a minor point release, disable the docs for the previous minor release by unticking it on https://readthedocs.org/dashboard/wagtail/versions/

 ## releases.wagtail.io

 Once the new release is out, please update https://releases.wagtail.io/latest.txt accordingly.